koushik-roy/patatap/README.md

 # patatap
-Basic program which makes use of javascript and paper.js as well as howler.js, on a very basic level
+Basic fun project which makes use of javascript libraries like paper.js and howler.js, on a very basic level